 A permit was issued by Heritage Western Cape on 27 November 2019.
 Heritage Western Cape confirmed that there is no reason to believe that the proposed establishment of a 30m high telecommunication mast will impact on heritage resources, and that no further action under Section 38 of the National Heritage Resources Act (Act 25 of 1999) is require.
-Please refer to Appendix E1 of the Draft BAR.
+Please refer to Appendix E1 of the final BAR for decision-making.